Eadgyth/Programming-Editor/docs/Help.md

 <li>The input options to set a project depend on the category.
 The required
     entries are the name of the project directory and, except for the categories 'HTML' and 'Custom commands', the name of the "main" source file.
-The name of a separate subdirectory containing source files inside the project (a source directory) would have to be entered in the corresponding text field below the field for the project directory.
 Click ok.
-If the input was correct, that is, the specified source file is found in the project directory, the project is set "active" and the project files can be viewed in the 'Project explorer' which is opened from the 'View' menu.</li>
+If the input was correct, that is, the specified source file is found in the project directory, the project is set "active".</li>
 </ol>
 <h4>Retrieving projects</h4>
 <ul>